“We promise Honesty, Integrity & Food Transparency.”

-Husband and wife, George Brittenburg and Ola Creston, founded Taproot Farm in 2009 in Shoemakersville, Pennsylvania.
+Husband and wife team, George Brittenburg and Ola Creston, founded Taproot Farm in 2009 in Shoemakersville, Pennsylvania.

 In 2014 the family purchased the pristine farmland they had been renting for many years and in 2016 expanded their land to include a new blueberry farm just a mile down the road.